google/ground-platform/docs/index.md

 Ground is an open-source, map-first data collection platform built in collaboration with non-profits and international organizations with the goal of driving sustainability impact at scale.

-Ground incorporates best-in-class UX design and engineering to produce a tool which can be used by non-technical users with little to no special training.
+Ground is designed to be used by non-technical users with little to no special training.
 Our goal is to provide a "just right" data collection solution that meets the needs of community organizers, conservationists, humanitarian workers, and researchers.
 The platform consists of a web app for survey management, and an Android app for online/offline data collection.

 *Important: Ground is not an officially supported Google product.
 It is being developed on a best-effort basis.*